akamrahimi/VoiceVector/README.md

 **Training Data Preparation**

-Our model was trained on LRS3 datasets, which contain audio and video recordings of multiple speakers.
+Our model was trained on LRS3 dataset, which contain audio and video recordings of multiple speakers.
 Here's an overview of the training data preparation process:

 1. **JSON Files**: The `data` directory stores JSON files containing metadata for each audio/video file.
 Each record includes:
     - Path to the audio/video file.